zhao-ji/english_conversation_club/20200518-life-values/README.md

 under the bridge, forgive others or the environment, relief ourselves and have a good day!

-I haven't totally achieved those values yet, but that's extractly the reason why I value them so much.
+I haven't totally achieved those values yet, but that's exactly the reason why I value them so much.